 XXI/XXE = Feet internally rotated, or Feet Externally rotated, with no tweaks in sagittal or frontal planes.

-Are you smelling what I’m stepping in?
-Good, lets take a peak at the Squat Matrix vid, then:
+Still a little confusing?
+Lets take a peak at the Squat Matrix vid, then:

 Kinda long, I know, but if you can think back to the dark ages of high school math, there’s such a concept called “permutations”, which has to do with rearranging a set group of values (or PERMUTING, for those less intelligent type… unlike myself……